-Joey Carducci is a filmmaker, activist, 16mm film lab faculty advisor, visiting instructor and assistant lab manager and visiting instructor in the Film/Video Department at Pratt Institute.
+Joey Carducci is a filmmaker, activist, 16mm film lab faculty advisor, visiting instructor and assistant lab manager in the Film/Video Department at Pratt Institute.
 His first film, STONE WELCOME MAT, premiered at the Venice Film Festival while he was a film student at California College of Arts and Crafts in 2003.
 That same year they decided to cut the “Crafts” out of their name, but he refuses to cut the craft out of filmmaking.
 Carducci continues to shoot on his Bolex, hand-process in his kitchen, tape splice on his Steenbeck, and find ways to do almost every step of the filmmaking process himself, as he did when he worked in professional photochemical film labs.
 Film is not dead yet, it is in the hands of the artists.

-To make 16mm films and filmmaking more accessible, Carducci is the faculty advisor for 16mm Film Lab, a student club at Pratt offering free film screenings and resources inspired by the class he is teaching, The Material of Film.
+To make 16mm films and filmmaking more accessible, Carducci is the faculty advisor for 16mm Film Lab, a student club at Pratt offering free film screenings and resources inspired by the class he has taught, The Material of Film.

 Carducci’s handmade films incorporate the materiality of queer experimental 16mm filmmaking through the theory and practice of self-reflexivity.
 His work acknowledges itself and the viewer, challenging the mandatory narrative by exposing the process to create awareness and resistance in content and form.
 He is committed to addressing his own white, transmasculine and class privilege at the intersections of injustice within and beyond the film frame and the gates of Pratt.
 While 16mm film is his chosen art and craft, he admits that his media activism is conducted primarily on his smartphone, featured in his ongoing project Civil Imagination in Practice: Copwatching as an Oppositional Gaze.